-At the 25th anniversary of its founding, the Dallas-Fort Worth Network of Hispanic Communicators inducted three people — Gilbert Bailón, publisher and editor of Al Dia; Gloria Campos, WFAA-TV Channel 8 news anchor; and Dr. Maggie Rivas-Rodriguez, associate professor at the University of Texas at Austin’s School of Journalism — into the group’s newly formed Hall of Fame.
+At the 25th anniversary of its founding, the Hispanic Communicators DFW inducted three people — Gilbert Bailón, then publisher and editor of Al Dia; Gloria Campos, former WFAA-TV Channel 8 news anchor; and Dr. Maggie Rivas-Rodriguez, associate professor at the University of Texas at Austin’s School of Journalism — into the group’s newly formed Hall of Fame in 2006.
 The three were honored for their crucial roles in the organization and development of the group.

-In 2007, the Hispanic Communicators inducted Elena Cortez, longtime member and chief financial officer.
-A look at the hall of fame inductees:
+In 2007, the HCDFW inducted Elena Cortez, longtime member and former chief financial officer.
+A look at the Hall of Fame inductees:

 Gilbert Bailón began his career at The Dallas Morning News as a reporter in 1986.
 He later held positions as assistant metro editor, day city editor, metro editor and assistant managing editor/metro.
 In January 1996, he was named deputy managing editor for metro, state and business coverage.
 A year later, he was named executive editor.